Battle Mechanics

 Later-Generation Critical Hits

-From G/S/C onwards, critical hits have nothing to do with Speed and are instead calculated as follows:
+From G/S/C onwards, critical hits have nothing to do with Speed.
+Instead, the critical hit rate is represented by a critical hit stage variable C, calculated as follows:

-2. If the user is a Farfetch'd holding a Stick or a Chansey holding a Lucky Punch, set C to 2.
-(In G/S/C, no further modifications would be made to C if this was the case.)
+2. If the user is a Farfetch'd holding a Stick or Leek or a Chansey holding a Lucky Punch, set C to 2.
+(In G/S/C, skip every subsequent step if this is the case.)

 3. If the move has a high critical hit ratio, add 1 to C (2 in G/S/C).

-4. If the user has used Focus Energy or had a Dire Hit used on it since becoming active, add 2 to C (1 in G/S/C).
+5. If the user has used Focus Energy, has had Dragon Cheer used on it by an ally (if the user is a Dragon-type), or has a Dire Hit used on it since becoming active, add 2 to C (1 in G/S/C).

-The critical hit ratio is then determined from C:
+The critical hit ratio is then determined from C, as follows:

-All in all, this means the default critical hit ratio is extremely low compared to the first generation - 1/16 would have been the ratio for a Pokémon with an extremely poor base Speed of 32 in R/B/Y, and the critical hit ratio can never go above 50%, with even that maximum only being reached when several factors contribute to it.
-Also note how high-critical-hit-ratio moves were first depowered from eight times more likely to be a critical hit than normal to four times in the second generation, and then again to twice as likely in the third generation - in the later generations the difference seems barely noticeable.
+When this change was made in the second generation, it meant the default critical hit ratio became quite low compared to the first generation - 1/16 would have been the ratio for a Pokémon with an extremely poor base Speed of 32 in R/B/Y, for instance, and the critical hit ratio could now never become higher than 50%, with even that maximum only reachable through the contribution of several different factors.
+Moves with a high critical hit ratio went from being eight times more likely to score a critical hit to being four times more likely in G/S/C and then to only twice as likely in the third generation - the difference became barely noticeable.

 • If the target has the ability Shell Armor or Battle Armor, the move cannot be a critical hit.